PoCInnovation/Pool2025/README.md

 ### Installation

-[Explain how to install all of the project's dependencies]
+[Explain how to install all the project's dependencies]

 ### Quickstart